 Discuss your ethical and professional responsibilities as they relate to this engineering design experience.

 As a gimbal vehicle infrastructure provide, we need to make sure our vehicle is reliable (of course).
 For my part, I need to deal with the camera and potential data collection field of the vehicle.
 I need to make sure that the potential videos recorded are not released to others.
 One way is making sure this data stored locally for small group of people to use.
 If it is an actually commercialized product, I would actually make all the data collection online to a remote database.
 However, centralized idea is still making sure that all the data is not handed to the wrong person.
-Other than privacy.
-I believe we generally will make the system robust enough.
+Other than privacy, I believe we generally will make the system robust enough.
 Our customers wouldn’t be very happy if our vehicle dies every 5 min.

 Consider what the impact of the product of this engineering design experience could have in economic, environmental, societal, and global contexts.
 Discuss how you would make (or did make) an informed judgement as to your product’s impact in each of these four contexts?

-For Economic content: We create an we are making such filming feature become more affordable.
+For Economic content: We are making such filming feature become more affordable.

-Environmental: We are able to replace many smaller filming tasks or delivering task with our robot instead of traditional vehicle, which saving the world.
+Environmental: We can replace many smaller filming tasks or delivering task with our robot instead of traditional vehicle, which saving the world.

 Societal: We enable individual video content creator or small media business to share their value easier and at lower cost.